+The question “does insurance cover sober living” is asked by many.
 In most instances, insurance will not provide coverage for sober living homes.

 Through the Affordable Care Act (ACA), insurance providers must cover 10 essential benefits, which include treatment for substance use disorders.3 While sober living homes are designed to help people recover from addiction in a safe and supportive environment, they are not considered treatment facilities.
 However, it’s always best to check with your insurance directly to verify your plan’s specific coverage.

 Does Insurance Cover Drug and Alcohol Rehab Treatment?

 Although your insurance might not cover the cost of a sober living home, as stated above, the ACA requires insurance companies to provide coverage for the treatment of substance use disorders, which includes rehab.
 The amount of coverage you’ll have is dependent on your specific policy.

 Some of the drug rehab treatments that your insurance may cover include the following:4